h8d13/PSK---Python-Starter-Kit/README.md

 If you prefer the terminal because you're a pro.

-   a.
 Create a new project folder:
    mkdir python_project

-   b.
 Move into your new folder:

    cd python_project

-   c.
 Create a virtual environment:

    python -m venv myvenv

-      # Then activate it
+   Then activate it
    Windows:    myvenv\Scripts\activate
    Mac/Linux:  source myvenv/bin/activate

 ## Explorer